junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - Again, it may help to have a good rating with the Federation during the early stages of the Polaris storyline since your rating will drop soon.
 - Finding Mu'ar Haro is one mission when a red arrow won't show the destination.
 In Polaris space, keep on buying maps at outfitters.
 It's deep in Polaris space.
-- The Polaris storyline has 2 branches, the A branch (which will give you the cloeaking organ only & possibly make the wriath hostile), and the B branch (which will give you the multi-jump organ too).
+- The Polaris storyline has 2 branches, the A branch (which will give you the cloaking organ only & possibly make the wriath hostile), and the B branch (which will give you the multi-jump organ too).
 This is chosen rather early, so make a backup if your pilot before you land on Mu'ar Haro in case you get the bad branch.
 Avoided with the AllGoodBranches plugin.

 ### Wild Geese
 - "During an early Wild Geese mission, you'll get into a fight with a bunch of thugs.
 He won't die with this plug in place...
 At the end of the Wild Geese storyline, you'll have to take a peace proposal to the pirate leader McGowan."
 Also solvable, from the  AllGoodBranches plugin.